itsadi08/-8-Weeks-SQL-Challenge/Case Study #2 - Pizza Runner/readme.md

      * ```Bacon is the most popular extra ingredient```, and it was added to 4 pizzas.
 This suggests that bacon is a popular choice among customers who like to customize their pizzas.

-     * ```Similarly, cheese is the most common exclusion, and it was excluded from 4 pizzas.
+     * ```Similarly, cheese is the most common exclusion```, and it was excluded from 4 pizzas.
 This could be due to various reasons, such as dietary restrictions or personal preferences.

      * Ingredients  that are popular among customers are,Bacon is the most frequently used ingredient with a total quantity of 12.
 It is followed closely by mushrooms with a quantity of 11, and cheese with a quantity of 10.